qwerty1q2w/make_nvd_cve_base_csv/README.md

 Script for making CSV file from National Vulnerability Database https://nvd.nist.gov/.
 You can use this CSV in Splunk for cve_id lookups.
+File vulners.csv will be uptated every 12 hours using Github Actions.